-So now the Financial Reporting Council is getting involved and they will probe into the accountancy giants audits of Rolls Royce between December 2010 and 2013.
+So now the Financial Reporting Council is getting involved, and claiming they will probe Rolls Royce’s financial records backdated from between December 2010 and 2013.

 “The FRC has commenced an investigation under the Audit Enforcement Procedure into the conduct of KPMG Audit Plc, in relation to the audit of the financial statements of Rolls-Royce Group plc for the year ended 31 December 2010 and of Rolls-Royce Holdings plc for the years ended 31 December 2011 to 31 December 2013.” – An FRC spokesperson said.

 They also added “The decision to investigate follows the SFO announcement on 17 January 2017 of a Deferred Prosecution Agreement between the SFO and Rolls-Royce which relates to offences including conspiracy to corrupt and a failure to prevent bribery.”